aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dot-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOT to XLSX or Online App" h2="Export DOT to XLSX via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOT file format is a text-based file format used for storing graphs.
+It is used to represent the structure of a graph and is used by many graph-based applications.
+However, the DOT file format is not suitable for data analysis and visualization.
+Therefore, it is necessary to convert DOT to XLSX format, which is a spreadsheet file format used by Microsoft Excel.

+<h2>How Aspose.Total Helps for DOT to XLSX Conversion</h2>

- You can include DOT to XLSX conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLSX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate and convert documents, spreadsheets, and other file formats.
+It includes Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOT to XLSX.
+Aspose.Words for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API that can be used to export DOT to HTML.
+After that, Aspose.Cells for C++ can be used to convert HTML to XLSX.
+Both APIs come under the Aspose.Total for C++ package, which makes it easy to include DOT to XLSX conversion feature within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}